hakula139/hakula.xyz/content/posts/project/naive-ftp/index.md

 A graphical user interface (GUI) is optional for Naive-FTP, so if you prefer to use a command-line interface (CLI), you can safely skip this step.

-Here we use [yarn][yarn] to build the client GUI.
+Here we use [yarn] to build the client GUI.
 It may take some time, so perhaps there's time for you to make yourself a cup of coffee... if you like.

 ```bash
 cd app && yarn && yarn build && cd ..
 ```

 Besides, the following dependencies are required for the API server, which exposes the essential APIs for the client GUI to communicate with the server.
-Install these packages using [pip][pip].
+Install these packages using [pip].

 ```bash
 pip install flask waitress